 $ tcpdump -w 08232010.pcap -i eth0

 This is to be noted that the file extension must be .pcap so that any network protocol can read the file.
-The -w option allows to write the file.
+The -w option allows writing the file.

 Reading the packets from a saved file using tcpdump -r